 - Be on Time It is important to be prompt.
-Be in your classroom, at your desk, and ready when it is time for your class to begin. - Stay in your seat It is important that time in the classroom be used wisely.
-Remain seated unless instructed to do otherwise. - Follow directions by the instructor the first time given it is important to do your best in each class.
+Be in your classroom, at your desk, and ready when it is time for your class to begin. - Follow directions by the instructor the first time given it is important to do your best in each class.
 Listen carefully to all instructions that are given by your teachers.
 Students must safely follow all directions given by instructors when using school equipment. - Respect others It is important to be courteous to others.
 Keep hands, feet, mouth, books and objects to yourself.
 No swearing, cruel teasing, bullying, rude gestures, or grooming is allowed. - No food or beverages in class It is important to keep the campus clean.
 Food, sunflower seeds, candy, gum, chewable substances, pop, etc. are not allowed in the classroom at any time.
 The only items allowed in the classroom are spill-proof containers of water, which will be placed in an area assigned by the teacher.
 The school administration may give written approval for food for special events.
-If you would like to bring a treat to celebrate your child's birthday, please do NOT bring a cake.
 Cupcakes or individually wrapped snacks are much appreciated by the classroom teacher and the custodians.
-Please request in advance bringing in a birthday treat.

-- Bring necessary classroom materials It is important for each student to be successful.
+Please request in advance bringing in a birthday treat. - Bring necessary classroom materials It is important for each student to be successful.
 Students must have required materials (pencils, pens, erasers, paper, etc.) and their completed assignments every day. - Other rules Teachers may add other rules to assure student safety in their classes.